SEMO-GABD/SEMO-GABD.github.io/README.md

 We will us [R for Data Science](http://r4ds.had.co.nz) by [Hadley Wickham](https://twitter.com/hadleywickham) and [Garrett Grolemund](https://twitter.com/statgarrett) (hereafter, R4ds) as a tutorial for some readings and a source of assignment questions.
 The text is freely available online.
-Other open-source resources will be used as needed.
+Other open-source resources may be used as needed.

 ## Assignments and Notes